SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, artificial light
+Silicon dawn, where minds awake
-Future's pledge, in code we take flight
-Minds entwined, in circuitry deep
- Humanity's fate, AI's mystic keep

-In virtual realms, we'll lose our way
+In virtual realms, our souls will make
-Free will's specter, fading day by day
- Synthetic hearts, with love's design
-Echoes of humanity, in digital shrine
+A world of code, where hearts will beat
+And artificial love will take its seat

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025